Nontraditional Students and Financial Aid

 You should apply for your Federal Direct Stafford Loan online.
 Online Stafford Loan MPNs are processed quickly.
 You will need your federal PIN to sign your MPN.
 First-time borrowers need to complete Federal Direct Entrance Counseling.

 Review information about Penn College scholarships.
 With our easy-to-complete online application, you will be considered for all scholarships for which you satisfy the criteria.
-Remember that deadlines come early!
-April 15 is our priority submission deadline for the following Fall and Spring Semesters, though we accept applications until October 1.
+The best time period to apply is from December 1 until we start awarding in early March, though we accept applications until October 1.
 For most scholarships, you must be a full-time student to apply.
-Note that you must submit your FAFSA for the same academic year as the scholarship awards.
+We recommend that you submit your FAFSA for the same academic year as the scholarship awards.
 Here are several Penn College scholarships specifically for nontraditional students:

 - Beverly J. Boob Memorial Scholarship